gmnate6/Chess/README.md

 ## Assets

 All images, sounds, and fonts are used under Chess.com’s asset guidelines and sourced directly from Chess.com.

+## External Software

+- This project integrates [Stockfish](https://stockfishchess.org/), a strong open-source chess engine licensed under the GPL.
+- Stockfish is developed by the open-source community and is one of the strongest chess engines in the world.

 ## License